Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

     TOTAL_POINTS <integer> (optional)

       The total number of inventory evaluation times in the REAL_TIME list.
-This keyword must be used if the time arrays for each dataset are of different lengths and cannot be described in full by NUM_REAL_TIMES.
+This keyword must be used if the real time arrays for each dataset are of different lengths and cannot be described completely by NUM_REAL_TIMES.

     NUM_START_TIMES <integer>